Kenny Fries

 Kenny Fries (born September 22, 1960) is an American memoirist and poet.
 He is the author of In the Province of the Gods (2017), The History of My Shoes and the Evolution of Darwin's Theory (2007), Body, Remember: A Memoir (1997), and editor of Staring Back: The Disability Experience from the Inside Out (1997).
 He was commissioned by Houston Grand Opera to write the libretto for The Memory Stone, which premiered in 2013.
 His books of poems include In the Gardens of Japan (2017), Desert Walking (2006) and Anesthesia (2000).
 He received a 2009 Creative Capital grant in Innovative Literature, the 2007 Gustavus Myers Outstanding Book Award, the Gregory Kolovakos Award, a Creative Arts Fellowship from the Japan-U.S. Friendship Commission and the National Endowment, and has twice been a Fulbright Scholar (in Japan and Germany).
 In 2017, he created the Fries Test for disability in fiction and film, akin to the Bechdel Test for women.

 Early life and education

 Fries was born in Brooklyn, New York.
 He graduated with an MFA from Columbia University's School for the Arts.

-Fries graduated in 1977 from high school and went on to pursue a degree in English and American Literature, at Brandeis University.
+Fries graduated in 1977 from John Dewey high school and went on to pursue a degree in English and American Literature, at Brandeis University.
 He received a master's degree in Playwriting at Columbia University.